| Ottawa - Locks 1 to 8

 In mid-September 1826, Colonel By and a young engineer, Lieutenant Henry Pooley, together with several assistants, travelled to Wright's Town.
 By and Pooley spent several days on a "minute inspection of the various bays" near the mouth of the Rideau and "decided on the upper as best."
 The reason for this decision appears to have been in part due to By's view that the area from the upper bay to Hogs Back Rapids would be much easier to construct a canal through than Clowes' route, which traversed over several sections of hard rock.
 In 1826 it was much easier to excavate gravel and soil than it was to blast rock.
 Also, the chosen bay, then known as Sleigh Bay, was a much more defensible position than Clowes' chosen site.
 This reflected the difference between By's background as a military engineer and Clowes as a civil engineer.
 It is to be remembered that the main purpose of the Rideau Canal was the military defence of Canada.

-On September 26, the Earl of Dalhousie, Governor-in-Chief of Canada, and Lt.
+On September 26, George Ramsay, the Earl of Dalhousie, Governor-in-Chief of Canada, and Lt.
 Colonel Durnford, commander of the Royal Engineers in Canada, arrived at Wright's Town and went over the ground with By, approving of what he had done.
 This was Dalhousie's favoured site.
 It's unknown whether By knew of this in advance and whether it had affected his decision.
 In June 1823, Dalhousie, on behalf of the government, had purchased 150 acres of land from Hugh Fraser, which covered the whole of the valley above Sleigh Bay, now referred to as Entrance Valley.

 Dalhousie handed this land over to By stating, "I take this opportunity of meeting you here to place in your hands a Sketch Plan of several Lots of Lands, which I thought advantageous to purchase for the use of Government, when this Canal was spoken of, as likely to be carried into effect, this not only contains the site for the Head Locks, but they offer a valuable locality for a considerable Village or Town, for the lodging of Artificers and other necessary Essentials, in so great a Work.
 I would propose that these be correctly surveyed, laid out in lots of 2 or so Acres, to be granted according to the means of settlers and to pay a Government rent of 2/6 per acre annually."
 Several historians credit this with being the founding of Ottawa, since Colonel By acted on Dalhousie's advice and laid out lots, allowing settlement and the start of a vibrant community - Bytown.